 What is Trust Administration?

 The person who distributes the property of the decedent is known as the "trustee".
 The trustee is responsible for gathering the decedent's assets which have been placed in the trust, and notifying the beneficiaries of the trust.
-The trustee can either be and individual, or a corporate entity (like a bank), whom is named by the decedent in the trust documents.
+The trustee can either be an individual or a corporate entity (like a bank), named by the decedent in the trust documents.
 The trustee can be held liable for any mistakes made with the handling and distribution of trust assets, and the trustee must be conscious of all the decisions they make while administering the trust.

-The trustee, whoever it may be, has a variety of duties and responsibility.
-The trustee must settle all the decedents debts and liabilities, file appropriate tax returns, and keep proper records and accounts for each action the trustee takes.
+The trustee, whether an individual or corporate entity, has a variety of duties and responsibilities.
+The trustee must settle all the decedent's debts and liabilities, file appropriate tax returns, and keep proper records and accounts for each action the trustee takes.
 This includes opening a properly titled trust account with a financial institution to hold trust assets, hiring proper professionals for assistance (like accountants, realtors, and attorneys), and obtaining and transferring legal title to real estate and personal properly.
 The trustee can only distribute the trust assets to the beneficiaries only after all this has been achieved.Trustee Duties

-A Trustee must follow a variety of duties when administering the trust.
-If not the trustee breaches these duties, he can be held liable for any loss obtained by Trust and be removed from his position as a trustee.
-The following are the duties every trustee must adhere to for actions taken on behalf of the trust:Duty of Prudence:
+A trustee must follow a variety of duties when administering the trust.
+If not followed and the trustee breaches these duties, s/he can be held liable for any loss obtained by Trust and be removed from the position as a trustee.
+The following are the duties every trustee must adhere to for actions taken on behalf of the trust:Duty of Prudence

-The most important duty of trustees is to be prudent with any actions taken on behalf of the Trust.
-Particularly invoked when making investments with trust assets, the Trustee must administer the Trust with a degree of care, skill and caution.
+The most important duty of trustees is to be prudent with any actions taken on behalf of the trust.
+Particularly invoked when making investments with trust assets, the trustee must administer the trust with a degree of care, skill and caution.
 The trustee's personal skills are considered when determining what a "prudent person" would do.
-Usually this duty is covered by hiring professional to assist the trustee, such as accountants, investment advisors, and attorneys.Duty of Impartiality:
+Usually this duty is covered by hiring professionals to assist the trustee, such as accountants, investment advisors and attorneys.Duty of Impartiality

-When distributing trust assets, the Trustee must be impartial as to the beneficiaries.
-The Trustee has a duty to balance in interest of current against those of future beneficiaries.
+When distributing trust assets, the trustee must be impartial as to the beneficiaries.
+The trustee has a duty to balance the interest of current against those of future beneficiaries.
 The trustee must consider the facts and circumstances surrounding each group of beneficiaries when making distribution decisions.
-However, the Trustee is only required to treat the beneficiaries fairly, but not necessarily equally.
-This duty can also apply to the Trustee’s investment decisions.Duty of Loyalty:
+However, the trustee is only required to treat the beneficiaries fairly, but not necessarily equally.
+This duty can also apply to the trustee's investment decisions.Duty of Loyalty

 Any and all of these duties can be waived or modified under the trust document.
-When an estate is small, and the trust is used primarily as a vehicle to escape probate, many of these duties can be relaxed.
-However, for significant estates, these duties can be used to hold Trustees to a high standards to ensure proper management of the Trust and its assets.
+When an estate is small and the trust is used primarily as a vehicle to escape probate, many of these duties can be relaxed.
+However, for significant estates, these duties hold trustees to high standards to ensure proper management of the trust and its assets.
 Make sure to thoroughly review the trust documents to understand what duties are placed on the trustee.Advantages of Trust Administration

 Using a trust can avoid the hassle and costs of going through the probate process.
 The distribution of the decedents assets can be quicker.
-If a decedents estate is opened in the probate court, the decedent's property cannot be distributed for at least six (6) months.
+If a decedent's estate is opened in the probate court, the decedent's property cannot be distributed for at least six (6) months.
 This is because Illinois law requires the decedent's estate to be subject to the claims of the decedent's creditors.
 Additionally, trust administration gives a greater level of privacy, because there is no court supervision of the process, and the trust documents are not available to the general public.
-Another appealing aspect of trust administration is it is generally less costly.
-Probate is not a cheap process, when you factor in filing fees, court costs, and attorney fees, the numbers can add up quicker than expected.Disadvantages of Trust Administration
+Another appealing aspect of trust administration is that it is generally less costly.
+Probate is not a cheap process.
+When you factor in filing fees, court costs and attorney fees, the numbers can add up quicker than expected.Disadvantages of Trust Administration

 The lack of court supervision can also be considered a disadvantage.
 If a dispute arises among beneficiaries (or a disinherited child), it is difficult to resolve without court supervision.
 Further, creditors of the decedent may have a longer time to file claims against the estate.
 Trusts do not receive the same creditor protection as probated estates, where creditors ability to file claims against the decedent's estate is cut-off after the required Illinois creditor claim period.
 Consider the common types of trust litigation to help decide the powers and duties you plan to give your trustee.